greenshadow19/Statistics/README.md

 # Statistics
-Extended recording for the course statistics using python
+The extended Essential of Statistics course notes using jupyter notebooks with python and seaborn/pandas/numpy